madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 The device-serial in `/var/lib/snapd/state.json` looks as follows: `d1360083-b6e6-40f1-a248-3470767daa9d`.
 It can be changed to any of these *more unique* values `00000000-0000-0000-0000-000000000000` or `00000000-0000-0000-0000-000000000001`.
 A machine restart is needed immediately after this change, before a snap refresh happens.

 The device-serial ID and list of installed snaps and their usage data are sent to store on every refresh, which happens automatically and periodically.
-Refresh period can be controlled using [refresh.hold](https://snapcraft.io/docs/keeping-snaps-up-to-date#heading--refresh-hold).
+Refresh period can be controlled using [refresh.hold](https://snapcraft.io/docs/keeping-snaps-up-to-date#heading--refresh-hold), and postponed up to 2 months.

 ## Summary